vicsanity623/Axiom-Agent/README.md

 *   **Intelligent Autonomous Learning:** The agent operates 24/7 with two focused learning cycles:
     -   **The Discovery Cycle:** Explores curated subjects and uses a popularity heuristic to find relevant new topics.
     -   **The Study Cycle:** Prioritizes researching unknown words from its learning queue using a high-precision **Dictionary API**.
 When the queue is empty, it proactively **deepens its knowledge** by researching concepts it already knows to find new, related facts.
+    -   **Refinement Phase** Agent spends hours introspectively consolidate and improve what it has learned.

 <br/>